Get all the latest news on coronavirus and more delivered daily to your inbox. Sign up here.

 It made over $300 million dollars at the global box office and has become the highest-grossing video game film in U.S. box office history.

 "Bad Boys for Life"

-The film, a follow up to "Bad Boys" and "Bad Boys II" starring Will Smith and Martin Lawrence, will be available to stream on March 31, according to Variety.
+The film, a follow up to "Bad Boys" and "Bad Boys II" starring Will Smith and Martin Lawrence, was available to stream starting on March 31, according to Variety.

 "Call of the Wild"

 Disney has chosen to release another movie early for on-demand streaming: "Call of the Wild."

 The Harrison Ford vehicle about a dog that's uprooted from his home and taken to Alaska became available to stream on March 27 for $14.99, per Variety.

 The comedy starring Will Ferrell and Julia Louis-Dreyfus is now also among the films that will make their way to streaming early.